‘Tis the season of #2 pencils and three-ring binders, kid-sized mittens and pumpkin spice lattes.

 If your credit score suddenly plummets without explanation, or if you see suspicious activity on your accounts, investigate it further and remember that you can report fraud to the credit bureaus so it shouldn’t permanently hurt your credit rating.

-While you’re spending time with friends and family, take a beat to think about your future.
-(The new year will be here before you know it…) Consider your big-picture goals, like college savings for your kids.
+While you’re celebrating your kids for leaping into a new grade, take a beat to think about the future.
+Consider your big-picture goals, like college savings for your kids.
 Are you on track?
 Play around with a college savings calculator to see how you stack up.

-As the temperature drops and the mood gets jolly, here’s to doing a few quick tasks to help your family now, and in the future.
+As the days get shorter, here’s to making the time for a few quick tasks to help your family now, and in the future.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.